samfemboeck/satanic-bird-cult/README.md

 # Satanic Bird Cult
-A Game built with SFML and a selfmade 2D-Physics-Engine.
+A Game built with SFML.
+The game uses its own 2D Physics Engine.